-Dr. Nolan worked overseas for nearly twenty years in the field of international development, and has experience as a development project designer, manager, and evaluator.
-He has lived and worked in Senegal, Tunisia, Papua New Guinea, and Sri Lanka.
-His experience with development includes grass-roots community projects with the Peace Corps, project design and management with USAID, and policy analysis with the World Bank.
+Dr. Nolan worked overseas for nearly twenty years in the field of international development as a project designer, manager and evaluator, in Senegal, Tunisia, Papua New Guinea, and Sri Lanka.
+His experience with development includes grassroots community projects with the Peace Corps, project design and management with USAID, and policy analysis with the World Bank.
 He has also participated in numerous consulting assignments for both bilateral agencies and NGOs.

-Prior to coming to Purdue, Dr. Nolan directed international programs at the University of Cincinnati.
-He has also held administrative and teaching positions at Golden Gate University, the University of Pittsburgh, the School for International Training, Georgia State University, and the University of Papua New Guinea.
+Prior to joining the Anthropology Department in 2009, Dr. Nolan was Associate Provost and Dean of International Programs at Purdue.
+He has also held administrative and teaching positions at the University of Cincinnati, Golden Gate University, the University of Pittsburgh, the School for International Training, Georgia State University, and the University of Papua New Guinea.

-Dr. Nolan is active in several national organizations.
-He is the past chair of NAFSA’s task force on International Education Leadership, and a past board member of the Association of International Education Administrators.
-He is a member of the board of the Society for Applied Anthropology, and a member of the editorial board for the UK journal, Anthropology in Action.
+Dr. Nolan is active in several national organizations, including the Society for Applied Anthropology and the Association of International Education Administrators.
+He is a past board member of both of these associations, and is currently on the national board of Engineers Without Borders.
+He is also on the editorial board for the UK journal, Anthropology in Action.

 Fulbright Scholar, 1968-70